containerd/nerdbox/README.md

 ## Getting Started

-### Building

-Building requires Docker with buildx installed
+Building requires Docker with buildx installed.

 Run `make` to build the shim, kernel, and nerdbox image: